cubos/sdkgen/language.md

 ## Marks

-A mark can be added after a field or a operation parameter to add some special meaning.
-A starts with an exclamation and is followed by some word.
+A mark can be added after a field or an operation parameter to add some special meaning.
+It starts with an exclamation and is followed by some word.
 Supported marks are:

 - `!secret`: Specifies that this value is of sensitive nature and should be omited from all logs.

   For example:

       class CardData {
           cardNumber: string !secret
           holder: string
           month: uint
           year: uint
           ccv: string !secret
       }

       function logIn(username: string, password: string !secret): User

+- `!big`: If a function take some input marked as big (or return something marked as big), it will have a progress callback.

+  For example:

+      function sendPhoto(image: bytes !big): void

 ## Annotations